Ian Hummer: Professional career

-Hummer was invited to tryout to be a member of the Los Angeles Lakers' roster for the July 12–22, 2013 NBA Summer League.
-In January 2014, he signed with ratiopharm Ulm of the Basketball Bundesliga.
+Hummer was invited to tryout to be a member of the Los Angeles Lakers' roster for the 2013 NBA Summer League.
+In January 2014, he signed with ratiopharm Ulm of the German Basketball Bundesliga.

 In August 2014, Hummer signed with the Nilan Bisons Loimaa of the Finnish Korisliiga.

-In January 2016, Hummer signed with BG Göttingen of the German Bundesliga.
-On November 24, 2016, he signed with the Turkish team TED Ankara Kolejliler.
+In January 2016, Hummer signed with BG Göttingen of the Basketball Bundesliga.

+On November 24, 2016, Hummer signed with the Turkish team TED Ankara Kolejliler.

-On August 17, 2017, Hummer signed with Russian club Avtodor Saratov for the 2017–18 season.
+On August 17, 2017, Hummer signed with Russian club Avtodor Saratov for the 2017–18 VTB United League season.
 He posted 10.2 points and 4.4 rebounds per game in the VTB League.

-On August 3, 2018, Hummer inked with AS Monaco Basket of the LNB Pro A. On January 15, 2019 Hummer joined BC Nizhny Novgorod of VTB United League till the end of the 2018–19 season.
+On August 3, 2018, Hummer inked with AS Monaco Basket of the LNB Pro A. On January 15, 2019, Hummer joined BC Nizhny Novgorod for the rest of the 2018–19 VTB United League season.

-Teksüt Bandırma (2019–2020)

-On October 5, 2019, he has signed with Teksüt Bandırma of the Basketball Super League (BSL).
+On October 5, 2019, Hummer signed with Teksüt Bandırma of the Basketball Super League (BSL).

-EWE Baskets Oldenburg (2020)

-On February 29, 2020, he has signed with EWE Baskets Oldenburg of the Basketball Bundesliga (BBL).
+On February 29, 2020, Hummer signed with EWE Baskets Oldenburg of the Basketball Bundesliga (BBL).

-Petkim Spor (2020–2021)

-On July 29, 2020, Hummer signed with Petkim Spor of the Turkish Basketball Super League (BSL).
+On July 29, 2020, Hummer signed with Petkim Spor of the Turkish BSL.
 He averaged 11.3 points, 5.0 rebounds, 3.1 assists, and 1.3 steals per game.

-AEK Athens (2021–2022)

-On October 5, 2021, Hummer signed a 3-month deal with AEK Athens of the Greek Basket League and the Basketball Champions League.
-On December, he re-signed with AEK until the end of the season.
-In 22 league games, Hummer averaged 13.4 points, 6.4 rebounds, 2.3 assists, 0.5 blocks and 1.7 steals, playing around 29 minutes per contest.
+In October 2021, Hummer signed with AEK Athens of the Greek Basket League and the Basketball Champions League.
+In 22 Greek domestic league games, Hummer averaged 13.4 points, 6.4 rebounds, 2.3 assists, 0.5 blocks and 1.7 steals, while playing around 29 minutes per contest.

-Galatasaray Nef (2022–2023)

-On October 21, 2022, he has signed with Galatasaray Nef of the Turkish Basketball Super League.
+On October 21, 2022, Hummer signed with Galatasaray Nef of the Turkish BSL.

-Peristeri (2023–present)

-On February 1, 2023, Hummer returned to Greece, signing with Peristeri for the rest of the season, replacing Dimitrios Agravanis.
+On February 1, 2023, Hummer returned to Greece, signing with Peristeri Athens for the rest of the season.
+In 18 league games, he averaged 9.4 points, 3.7 rebounds and 1.4 assists, playing around 21 minutes per contest.

+On June 21, 2023, Hummer signed with Osaka Evessa of the Japanese B.League.

+On December 14, 2024, Hummer signed with the Tasmania JackJumpers of the Australian National Basketball League (NBL) for the rest of the 2024–25 season.
+In 12 games, he averaged 4.6 points per game.

+National team career

+In 2024, Hummer debuted for the Azerbaijan men's national basketball team in the 2027 FIBA Basketball World Cup European Pre-Qualifiers.

-Personal
+Personal life

 Ian's father, Ed, was a member of Princeton's class of 1967 and a former high school All-American.
 Ed helped Bill Bradley take the 1964–65 Princeton Tigers to the semifinals of the 1965 NCAA Men's Division I Basketball Tournament.
 His uncle, John Hummer, was a member of Princeton's class of 1970 and played six seasons in the National Basketball Association.
 Ian's mother, Judy, died of breast cancer at the end of his freshman year of high school.
 His older brother Alex is a Princeton class of 2011 graduate.